 If you have a huge team and you require all these automations and complexities and whatever, there’s far better tools for you.
 But if you’re just looking for a simple way to operate your cervix desk ready to go, you don’t want to spend a ton of time tinkering because it’s already built for you and how you should be running an MSP, then I think zest is the way to go.

 [00:22:35] Speaker D: Coming up next week hi, I’m Christy Mitchell.
 Come join me on Paul’s podcast, where we’re going to talk all about strategic content marketing for MSPs to help you attract, nurture and convert your ideal clients.
 [00:22:48] Speaker B: I’m going to set you a challenge next week.
 Every time you sell a project or a piece of hardware, how can you attach a stream of monthly recurring revenue to it?
 I’ve also got for you five quick wins to instantly improve your MSP’s net profit margin.
 Join me next Tuesday and have a very profitable week in your MSP.
-[00:23:09] Speaker A: Made in the UK for MSPs around the world Paul Green’s MSP marketing podcast.In this week’s episode Do you want to be the Nike, Apple or Tesla of the MSP world – a brand that people want...
+[00:23:09] Speaker A: Made in the UK for MSPs around the world Paul Green’s MSP marketing podcast.In this week’s episode You know your MSP is different to your competitors, but how can your prospects tell you apart (and therefore decide...